-The following table sets forth certain information, as of September 30, 2007, concerning outstanding options and rights to purchase Common Stock granted to participants in all of the Company's equity compensation plans and the number of shares of Common Stock remaining available for issuance under such equity compensation plans.
+The following table sets forth certain information, as of September 30, 2008, concerning outstanding options and rights to purchase Common Stock granted to participants in all of the Company's equity compensation plans and the number of shares of Common Stock remaining available for issuance under such equity compensation plans.

-Number of securities remaining available for future issuance under equity compensation plans

-of outstanding options, outstanding options, (excluding securities reflected

-warrants and rights warrants and rights in column (a))
+Number of securities remaining available for Number of securities to be future issuance under issued upon exercise of Weighted-average exercise equity compensation plans outstanding options, price of outstanding (excluding securities warrants and rights options, warrants and reflected in column (a)) rights (b) (a) Plan Category Equity compensation plans approved by security holders (1) 487,053 8 39 440,787 Equity compensation plans not approved by security holders 487,053 Total 440,787

-(a) (b) (c)

-Plan Category

-Equity compensation plans approved by

-security holders (1) 450,303 6.44 590,787

-Equity compensation plans not approved

-by security holders

-Total 450,303 590,787

-Represents the 1998 Employee Stock Option Plan, the 2007 Employee Stock Incentive Plan and the Non-Employee Director Stock Option Plan and any respective amendments thereto.
+1) Represents the 1998 Employee Stock Option Plan, the 2007 Employee Stock Incentive Plan and the Non-Employee Director Stock Option Plan and any respective amendments thereto.